-When you enroll in the HDHP, you have the opportunity to open an HSA.
+When you enroll in the HDHP, you have the opportunity to open an HSA; beginning in calendar year 2017, the HSA will be automatically opened for you.
 The HSA is essentially a bank account with Optum Bank that allows you to save and pay for eligible health care expenses.
 The HSA is a great way to build up dollars to pay for your health care expenses today — or in the future.

 Understanding the HSA option